During my training courses on effective presentations, I receive questions regarding the remote control I use to advance the slides.

 I recommend the use of a remote control to everyone who makes frequent presentations.
 It allows the speaker to move around in the room and not have to remain very near the computer or podium.

-Have you downloaded “Eight Secrets for Impeccable Presentations” ?
+Have you downloaded “15 Secrets for Impeccable Presentations”?
 This is a free pdf checklist available for your download from this site.
 You will learn what to check and test before you go on stage for your next presentation.
-Request your free copy now by clicking on the report title.
+Download your free copy now, no registration required.